50-State Engineering Licensing Compliance Guide

-Explore requirements for becoming a licensed professional engineer, including education, exams, training, applications, and state application processes.
+Explore requirements for becoming a licensed engineer, including education, exams, training, applications, and state application processes.
+And remember to keep up with continuing education requirements and file your renewals.

 Design Firm - Engineering firm registration is sometimes grouped with architecture and land surveying on a single “design firm” application form.